TritonDataCenter/v8plus/README.md

 useful ways, but it is by no means exhaustive.
 Architectural limitations are noted throughout the documentation.

-Your module is an object factory that returns native objects.
-When the JavaScript function named by v8plus_js_factory_name is called, the C function pointed to by v8plus_ctor will be invoked.
-Its first argument is a pointer to the JavaScript argument list (see Argument Handling below) and its second argument points to space for storing a pointer to your C object representation.
-Allocate one and stuff it in there.
-If something goes wrong, set the object pointer to NULL and see Exceptions below.
-Otherwise, return v8plus_void().
-The JavaScript object thus created will have a set of methods, each of which corresponds to a C function you define.
-In addition, the native module may also provide additional functions independent of the objects it creates as a factory.
-See Methods below for details.

-If your constructor (or any method's implementation) allocates memory, free it in your destructor, which will be passed the pointer set by your constructor when the object is garbage collected.
-Set v8plus_dtor to an appropriate destructor, which may be an empty function.

 Subsequent sections describe the API in greater detail, along with most of the C functions that v8+ provides.
 Some utility functions may not be listed here; see `v8plus_glue.h` for additional commentary and functions that are